-The beaten down travel industry is showing signs of life as to start thinking of hopping a flight.
-Last month, President Biden announced enough vaccine supply for all Americans by the end of July.
+The beaten-down travel industry is showing signs of life as to start thinking of hopping a flight.
+In February, President Biden announced enough vaccine supply for all Americans by the end of July.
 Now, with efforts to ramp up production, the U.S. announced vaccines allow homebound Americansenough vaccines for every American by the end of May.
 And according to Indagare founder Melissa Biggs Bradley, Americans are unsurprisingly itching to go somewhere warm, as well as somewhere they don’t have to jump through too many hoops to get through.
 Egypt, Kenya, Costa Rica, and Belize were the top destinations for her customers; sales in February 2021 were at the highest point since the general shutdown of international travel last year.
 So what about visiting Belize during the month of May?
 Here’s what it’s really like.

 May is the last month of Belize’s dry season, which means you’ll be aptly reminded you’re in the tropics with humidity levels.
 Temperatures average between a high of 89° Fahrenheit and a low of 77° Fahrenheit, but it can get balmy as the weather shifts to prepare for the rain season.
 Why wait until summer for a getaway when May’s weather offers up all of the best adventures, with about half of the rainfall of July and August?
-And because May is the beginning of the low season in Belize’s tourism industry, you can take advantage of huge discounts on accommodations, tours, and all inclusive vacation packages.
+And because May is the beginning of the low season in Belize’s tourism industry, you can take advantage of huge discounts on accommodations, tours, and all-inclusive vacation packages.

-Whale Shark diving is the prelude to a summer of feasting, frolicking and feeding by the world’s largest fish!
-And Gold Standard tour operator Splash Dive Center are already counting down to the days ahead.
+Whale Shark diving is the prelude to a summer of feasting, frolicking, and feeding by the world’s largest fish!
+And Gold Standard tour operator Splash Dive Center is already counting down to the days ahead.
 Although massive, whale sharks are only one of three known shark species that filter feed; in Belize, they do so in the southern tip of the country.
 Between March and June, visitors of the Gladden Spit Marine Reserve have a unique chance to swim with these gentle giants.
 Plan ahead with Splash Dive Center and add swimming with Whale Sharks to your 2021 bucket list with the following windows that overlap in May:

 - April 25 – May 5